Onboard your organization

 - Mac:

-- If your organization doesn't use device management software or your users haven't installed Docker Desktop yet, you may survey your users.
+- If your organization doesn't use device management software or your users haven't installed Docker Desktop yet, you can survey your users.

-- If your organization uses device management software, like MDM or JAMF, you may use the device management software to help identify Docker users.
+- If your organization uses device management software, like MDM or Jamf, you can use the device management software to help identify Docker users.
 See your device management software's documentation for details.
 You can identify Docker users by checking if Docker Desktop is installed at the following location on each user's machine:

-- Instruct all your Docker users in your organization to update their existing Docker account's email address to an address that's in your organization's domain, or to create a new account using an email address in your organization's domain.
+- Ask users to update their Docker account email to one in your organization’s domain, or create a new account with that email.

 - To update an account's email address, instruct your users to sign in to Docker Hub, and update the email address to their email address in your organization's domain.